 "Challenging Christians: Eco-Theology and the Value of Nature."
 Ultimate Reality and Meaning: The Journal of Interdisciplinary Studies in the Philosophy of Understanding.

-This new institutional initiative awarded three fellowships to Le Moyne College Faculty to promote learning, scholarship, and pedagogy related to the theme of climate change and social justice.
+This institutional initiative awarded three fellowships to Le Moyne College faculty to promote learning, scholarship, and pedagogy related to the theme of climate change and social justice.

-Upcoming Art Exhibition at the Wilson Gallery, Syracuse, NY
+Art Exhibition at the Wilson Art Gallery, Le Moyne College, Syracuse, NY

 "Myth and Science in the Land of Fire and Ice"